Heart of a Book

 Casey Brown

-For me, the real strength was Deceptive Charts, but I see what you mean about Media Literacy.
+For me, the real strength was Critical Thinking, but I see what you mean about Deceptive Charts.

 Morgan Taylor